 Then, our expert panel considers some different viewpoints from which we can review design solutions: stakeholders’ business goals, the needs of users in various roles, and the feasibility or ease of implementation.
 On the other hand, focusing on one particular user’s needs during a design review can yield a greater number of insights.
 Considering different user-interface layers lets you structure your evaluation of a design solution.
 Plus, it’s important to consider the effectiveness of design artifacts as well.
 Read More

-Each month in Ask UXmatters, our panel of UX experts answers our readers’ questions about a broad range of user experience matters.
-To get answers to your own questions about UX strategy, design, or research or any other topic of interest to UX professionals in an upcoming edition of Ask UXmatters, please send your questions to: [email protected].
+Every month in this column, our Ask UXmatters experts answer our readers’ questions about user experience matters.
+To get answers to your questions about UX strategy, design, or user research in an upcoming edition of Ask UXmatters, please send your questions to us at [email protected].

 This month in Ask UXmatters, our UX experts continue their discussion on how prioritizing the use of agile or Lean development methodologies affects the practice of User Experience.
 (Check out Part 1 of this conversation.)

 Now, in Part 2, our expert panel discusses how a company’s interpretation of the term agile can impact all of the disciplines on a product team—including User Experience.
 Product or development teams usually drive the adoption of agile or Lean.
 However, despite agile’s focus on development, our experts emphasize how crucial it is to perform discovery research and design before development sprints begin.
 Plus, UX designers sometimes find that, because of the frequency of sprints, agile can offer them more opportunities to have greater influence on a project.
 Read More